Cast Iron Skillet Omelet with Bacon and Potatoes

-This is a hearty and delicious way to start your morning.
-This baked omelet in a cast iron skillet only uses one pan and will be loved by all.
+This is a truly delicious way to start your morning, with lots of flavor and no anxiety-provoking flipping.
+This baked omelet in a cast iron skillet only uses one pan, is super easy, and will be loved by all.

-• Easy to make.
 It might seem like a lot of chopping, but chopping is the hardest part.
 After that’s done, it comes together fast without a lot of work.
+You can even chop all your veggies the night before and place them on a plate covered with plastic wrap to make your morning easier.
+If you don’t have a cast iron skillet, any oven-proof pan will work.

 eggs, spices, potatoes, onion, bacon, and half and half laid out on counter